Universality in quasinormal modes of a magnetized black hole: Discussion

 \subsection{Final Remarks}

-Throughout this work, we have argued that charged bosonic fields near magnetized BH can undergo a phase transition when they reach a critical charge.
+Throughout this work, we have argued that charged scalar fields near magnetized BH can undergo a phase transition when they reach a critical charge.
 Conceptually, this transition is characterized by a change from a confined state, in which the waves remain close to the BH, to a deconfined phase in which the wave escapes to regions far from the BH.
 Quantitatively, we find strong numerical evidence for critical behavior, marked by a universal critical exponent of approximately $1/2$ for the real frequency.
-On the other hand, although we do not yet have sufficient numerical evidence for universal behavior in the imaginary part, it becomes virtually zero, suggesting a genuinely special state of the system.
+However, although we do not yet have sufficient numerical evidence for universal behavior in the imaginary part, we consistently observe a strong suppression of $|\mathrm{Im}\,\omega|$ as the critical charge is approached, suggesting a genuinely special state of the system.
 In this way, the results presented in this work provide an interesting example of nontrivial behavior obtained from a purely linear analysis of interaction between magnetized BH and charged field.
 This also suggests that immediate extensions, such as including BH rotation or backreaction effects may broaden these results and lead to possible real applications, given the frequent occurrence of systems involving black holes and magnetic fields in our Universe.

 Any application of the ES solution to astrophysical situations must be treated with caution due to its non-asymptotically flat behavior at infinity.
 Nevertheless, accretion discs can sustain large scale magnetic fields \cite{Narayan_2003}, thereby magnetizing a black hole.
 In this spirit, the ES solution may be used at least as an approximation up to some finite distance $L$, especially in scenarios where such magnetic fields provide a confinement/trapping mechanism \cite{romanova1998dynamics}.
 With these caveats in mind, we can convert our results to physical units, as discussed in this work.